 IMACS is open to 5 students per university each year, selected on the basis of a research project and their language skills.
 The selected students are expected to attend their classes in three different universities belonging to the network, their home university and two other HE institutions located in two different countries.
 The classes are held in the language of the country where they take place.

-This program is focused on research and its main aim is to provide students with excellent qualifications; the participants receive a certificate issued by each university complementing the MA diploma issued by their home university, which should be considered as an encouraging starting point for a possible PhD application.
+This programme is focused on research and its main aim is to provide students with excellent qualifications; the participants receive a certificate issued by each university complementing the MA diploma issued by their home university, which should be considered as an encouraging starting point for a possible PhD application.

-The main frame of IMACS is conceived as a program that allows the student to gain the equivalent qualifications in each and every one of the universities where he/she has taken his/her classes.
+IMACS is conceived as a master programme allowing the selected student to gain the equivalent qualifications in each and every one of the universities where s/he has taken her/his classes.

-IMACS is a two-years program (Master 1 and Master 2) that provides 120 ECTS.
-The full program encompasses 16 specific teaching modules, organized as follows: 10 modules during the first year (five courses per semester during Master 1) and 6 modules during the second year (three courses per semester during Master 2).
-According to its possibilities, each partner offers at least one course per module, which may vary from one year to the other.
+Designed as a two-years programme (Master 1 and Master 2), IMACS provides 120 ECTS over the course of 4 semesters.
+It encompasses 16 specific teaching modules, organised as follows: 10 modules during the first year (five courses per semester during Master 1) and 6 modules during the second year (three courses per semester during Master 2).
+According to its possibilities, each partner offers one or more classes per module, which may vary from one year to the other.
 The classes offered in the frame of the 16 IMACS modules are therefore of variable number and are managed by each university mirroring its own teaching program.
 This ensures a good variety in terms of areas covered, allows the diverse expertise of the partner universities to significantly come through, and guarantees an up to date curriculum.

 The second year is mainly devoted to the research project that will be presented as final dissertation.
 Students are expected to spend the first semester abroad and to take three classes (15 ECTS); this mobility must take place in a different university from the one of the previous semester.
 The second semester is to be spent at the home university, where students are once again expected to take three classes (15 ECTS).
-The dissertation defence is to be held at the home university, but there is the chance to develop the research project under the direction of one professor from the home institution and one belonging to a partner university.
+The dissertation defence is to be held at the home university, but co-supervisions across IMACS universities are encouraged.

 Classes are given by local professors in the language of the home institution, with the exception of some universities, such as the university Pompeu Fabra in Barcelona (classes in Castilian) and the University of Amsterdam (classes in English).
-It is possible that due to the mobility programs reserved to professors some classes are given by professors coming from a different university, but anyway belonging to the network; these classes can be structured as intensive sessions and may be delivered in English.
+It is possible that due to Faculty mobility programmes some classes will be given by lecturers coming from a different university, and yet belonging to the IMACS network – these classes can be structured as intensive sessions and may be delivered in English.